zlogic/mendix-docs/content/en/docs/apidocs-mxsdk/apidocs/catalog/registration-api.md

 ## Introduction

-TThe Registration API can be used to register applications, environments, and services or data sources.
+The Registration API can be used to register applications, environments, and services or data sources.
 Calling the Catalog Registration API allows you to register one or more exposed services.
 The API includes the following:

 * `POST` methods for registering new assets where a UUID is generated and returned for the asset in the response body